Celebrities react to ‘Godfather’ star James Caan’s death

-LOS ANGELES (AP) — James Caan, the Oscar-nominated actor known for roles in the “The Godfather,” ”Brian’s Song,” “Misery,” and ”Elf,” died Wednesday at age 82.
+LOS ANGELES (AP) — James Caan, the Oscar-nominated actor known for roles in “The Godfather,” ”Brian’s Song,” “Misery,” and ”Elf,” died Wednesday at age 82.
 Caan’s death drew tributes and expressions of grief from industry colleagues and fans.

 “Jimmy was my fictional brother and my lifelong friend.
 It’s hard to believe that he won’t be in the world anymore because he was so alive and daring.
 A great actor, a brilliant director and my dear friend.
 I’m gonna miss him.” — Al Pacino, who starred in 1972’s ”The Godfather,” in a statement.